mitin001/transcriber/blog/books/lindsay-gibson/2019/01-your-eip.md

 # 1: Your Emotionally Immature Parent

-Emotionally immature people are not deliberately choosing to harm you.
-They simply can't function otherwise.
+Emotionally immature people harm you, but not deliberately.
+They simply can't function without harming the people around them.

 > They coerce you with shame, guilt, or fear until you do what they want.
 They can flare into blame and anger if you don’t toe the line.
 Many people use the word manipulation for these kinds of emotional coercions, but I think that word is misleading.
 These behaviors are more like survival instincts.
 They do whatever’s necessary to feel more in control and protected in the moment, oblivious to what it might cost you.